 13. Avoid the Chinese holiday

-Chinese holiday can be extremely crowded.
+Chinese holidays can be extremely crowded.
 I waited 2 hours for the security queue to get to the Tiananmen Square in last Chinese National Day.

 |Date||English Name||Chinese Name|